-Texas Republican Senator Ted Cruz and Utah Republican Senator Mike Lee introduced the latest piece of anti-gay legislation, the State Marriage Defense Act.
+Texas Republican Senator Ted Cruz and Utah Republican Senator Mike Lee introduced the latest anti-gay legislation bill, the State Marriage Defense Act.

 The bill aims to “amend chapter 1 of title 1, United States Code, with regard to the definition of ‘marriage’ and ‘spouse’ for Federal purposes,” reports MSNBC.